David-OConnor/stm32-hal/README.md

 - Use both peripheral struct methods, and `embedded-hal` trait implementations for non-DMA interfaces; use additional struct methods for DMA interfaces [4, 5, 7]
 - Favor functionality, ergonomics, and explicit interfaces [6]
+- Provide examples and documentation that demonstrate peripheral use with interrupts and DMA [6]

 **Current family support**: F3, F4, L4, L5, G0, G4, H7, and WB.
 U5 is planned once its SVD files and PAC